1. Home

 8/10

-The hybrid-only Jazz includes a slick automatic gearbox and an electric motor, which enables the petrol engine to kick in and out around town, making for a very relaxed drive in heavy traffic.
+The hybrid-only Jazz includes a slick automatic gearbox and an electric motor, making for a very relaxed drive in heavy traffic.
 It’s also surprisingly quiet and refined on the move, and the Honda Jazz is well up to the job of darting in and out of motorway traffic.

 Of course, most people buy a Honda Jazz for its strong reliability record, low running costs and huge amount of practicality.
 It’s technically an alternative to the likes of the Vauxhall Corsa, only its clever Magic Seat arrangement means it’s more versatile than bigger cars like the Volkswagen Golf.